-While most women with an abnormal mammogram do not have cancer—up to 85 percent of lumps are not cancerous—receiving a definitive diagnosis is the only way to alleviate concerns.
-For those who do have cancer, it is important to evaluate treatment options and determine a course of action as quickly as possible.
+While most women with an abnormal mammogram do not have cancer—up to 85 percent of lumps are not cancerous—receiving a definitive breast cancer diagnosis is the only way to alleviate concerns.
+For those who do have cancer, it is important to evaluate breast cancer treatment options and determine a course of action as quickly as possible.

 Variety of Breast Cancer Experts